 COVID-19: Every Life Matters Appeal

-A crisis unfolding
+A long COVID crisis

 Our primary focus is to make sure our local health workers are as protected and as prepared as they can possibly be for what lies ahead of them.
 Each country is seeing growing numbers of cases and our partner are on the frontline of helping to prevent the spread of the virus.